John Smoltz: Injuries and move to the bullpen (1998–2004)

 Smoltz continued to post excellent statistics in 1998 and 1999 but he was spending significant time on the disabled list and missed about a quarter of his starts.
 In 1999, Smoltz began experimenting with both a knuckleball and a three-quarters delivery, although he rarely used either in game situations.
 He underwent Tommy John surgery before the 2000 season and missed the entire year.
 When he was unable to perform effectively as a starter in 2001, Smoltz transitioned to the bullpen, replacing John Rocker as the Braves' closer.

-In 2002, his first full season as a closer, Smoltz set a National League record with 55 saves, topping the previous mark of 53, shared by Randy Myers (1993) and Trevor Hoffman (1998).
-Smoltz finished third in the Cy Young Award voting; Éric Gagné equaled his record a year later with the Dodgers.
+In 2002, his first full season as a closer, Smoltz set a National League record with 55 saves, topping the previous mark of 53, shared by Randy Myers (1993) and Trevor Hoffman (1998). (Éric Gagné equaled his record a year later with the Dodgers.)
+Smoltz finished third in the Cy Young Award voting.
 Injuries limited Smoltz slightly in 2003, but he still recorded 45 saves with a 1.12 ERA in 64 1/3 innings pitched.
 In 2004, Smoltz finished with 44 saves, but was frustrated with his inability to make an impact as a closer during another Braves' postseason loss.
 That year, he broke Gene Garber's franchise record of 141 career saves; his final total of 154 saves was eventually surpassed by Craig Kimbrel in 2014.
 By this point, Smoltz was the final remaining member of the Braves' dominant rotation of the 1990s.
 Glavine had moved on to play for the Mets, a divisional rival, while Maddux returned to his old team, the Chicago Cubs.